Suzette Quintanilla: Philanthropy

-On September 13, 1995, Suzette was appointed to the board of the Selena Foundation, an organization dedicated to providing financial support for students pursuing arts-related degrees at colleges, and establishing initiatives encouraging children to stay in school.
-From 1995 through 2005, the Selena Foundation donated over $100,000 to various children's hospitals, including the Texas Children's Hospital, schools, and charities.
-The Selena Foundation donated $25,000 to Corpus Christi's Coastal Bend Food Bank to help poverty-stricken families in South Texas.
-It has since expanded to include donations to elementary schools and shelters.
-Suzette helped launch Operation Safe Return, a partnership between the Selena Foundation and the Corpus Christi Police Department.
-The program provides school supplies to students from underprivileged backgrounds, aiming to eliminate the shame that often prevents them from pursuing their education.
+Suzette was appointed to the board of the Selena Foundation, an organization providing financial support for students pursuing arts-related degrees at colleges and establishing initiatives encouraging children to stay in school, on September 13, 1995.
+The foundation donated over $100,000 to children's hospitals (including Texas Children's Hospital), schools, and charities from 1995 to 2005, donating $25,000 to Corpus Christi's Coastal Bend Food Bank for South Texas families, and has expanded to include donations to elementary schools and shelters.
+Suzette helped launch Operation Safe Return, a partnership between the Selena Foundation and the Corpus Christi Police Department which provides school supplies to needy students to encourage them to stay in school.

-The Internal Revenue Service (IRS) revoked the Selena Foundation's tax-exempt status on May 15, 2016, after it failed to file a Form 990-series return or notice for three consecutive years.
-A similar revocation occurred in May 2010, with a reinstatement in December 2011.
-Suzette attributed the lapse to a former accountant's filing error and confirmed that a new CPA has since taken over the foundation's financial responsibilities.
-A painting class in 2016, attended by Suzette and Marcela, encouraged people to donate their paintings to the Selena Foundation, and the proceeds were donated to the Women's Shelter of South Texas.
+The Internal Revenue Service revoked the Selena Foundation's tax-exempt status on May 15, 2016, after the foundation failed to file a Form 990-series return or notice for three consecutive years.
+The foundation's status was also revoked in May 2010, and reinstated in December 2011.
+Suzette attributed the lapse to a former accountant's filing error, and confirmed that a new CPA had taken over the foundation's financial responsibilities.
+A 2016 painting class attended by Suzette and Marcela encouraged the donation of paintings to the Selena Foundation, with proceeds donated to the Women's Shelter of South Texas.

-In October 2002, Suzette served as the mistress of ceremonies for a fashion show at Del Mar College.
-The event benefitted the college's family assistance and educational outreach programs.
-During her visit to Martin Middle School in April 2000, Suzette spoke to students about the realities of running a business.
-Her talk gave teachers a practical example to emphasize the importance of learning math and being punctual at school.
-In March 2010, Suzette participated in an event at Crockett Elementary School aimed at fostering strong mother-daughter relationships.
+During an April 2000 visit to Martin Middle School, Suzette spoke to students about the realities of running a business; her talk enabled teachers to emphasize the importance of mathematics and punctuality.
+She emceed an October 2002 fashion show at Del Mar College for the college's family-assistance and educational-outreach programs, and participated in a March 2010 Crockett Elementary School event to strengthen mother-daughter relationships.

-In November 2015, Suzette participated in Latinitas' Healthy Chica Conference in Austin, Texas, an event aimed at empowering young girls through media engagement and education on nutrition, physical activity, and mental wellness.
-Suzette shared insights from her journey toward a healthier lifestyle.
-On March 11, 2023, Suzette participated in the La Femme Expo in El Paso, Texas, an event showcasing fashion shows, beauty tutorials, shopping experiences, and drink and culinary offerings.
+Suzette participated in the November 2015 Latinitas' Healthy Chica Conference in Austin, Texas, an event empowering young girls with media engagement and education about nutrition, physical activity and mental health, sharing insights from her journey toward a healthier lifestyle.
+She participated in La Femme Expo in El Paso, Texas, a March 11, 2023, event with fashion shows, beauty tutorials, shopping experiences, and refreshments.
 On September 25, 2024, Suzette appeared on behalf of the Selena Foundation at the unveiling of the Kendra Scott Yellow Library at West Oso Elementary School.
-During a story time event, she emphasized the importance of providing educational resources to schools and helping children connect with reading.
-Suzette stresses the importance of children seeing themselves reflected in stories, noting that recognition and representation help foster a meaningful connection between learning and identity.
+During story time, she emphasized the importance of educational resources for schools and helping children connect with reading.
+She stressed the importance of children seeing themselves reflected in stories, noting that recognition and representation help foster a connection between learning and identity.